InterWorld (series): Altiverse

 The novels are set in the Altiverse, a 'portion' in the multiverse composed of a trillion alternate Earths.
 Whenever consciousness, not to be mixed with ego, has to make an important decision, the universe branches off in two directions.

 The Altiverse is conceptualized as an arc.
 At one end science reigns, while at the other magic reigns.
 The reality Joey comes from, which is based on the real world, lies near the center a bit to the science side.
 The Altiverse has 3 factions fighting an eternal war.
 Science's region is mostly dominated by Binary ('01101'b).
 HEX is the magical cabal that controls several of the Magical regions.
 InterWorld is a guerrilla-like organization that fights to keep the other two groups from dominating the arc, while trying to maintain balance between magic and science.

 Besides parallel worlds the Altiverse has bizarre zones named Nowhere-at-all, Static and In-Between.
 They serve as the inter-plane bridge.
 The Nowhere-at-all is filled with Magic, while the Static has Science.
-Traveling from world to world takes weeks or days, except through the In-Between.
-However, only Walkers can go there.
+Traveling from world to world takes weeks or days, except through the In-Between, but only Walkers can go there.
 The In-Between is also the place where strange multidimensional beings dwell.
 In any case, these zones aren't really understood.

 Walkers

 Walkers are special people which possess the gift of "walk" through realities.
-So far, the only known Walkers are Joseph Harker and all of his alternate counterparts.
+The only known Walkers are Joseph Harker and all of his alternate counterparts.